drivelikejehu/react-employee-directory/README.md

 ## User Story

-AS a user, I want to search the employee directory
+AS A user, I want to search the employee directory\
-I WANT to enter an employees's information
+I WANT to enter an employees's information\
 SO THAT I can find an employee

+## License

+Distributed under the MIT license.